 Although we’re not able to offer any full scholarships this year, we’re excited to offer up to 3 FULL JAM Equity & Access Discounts to individuals who feel part of an underrepresented and/or marginalized group in CI and have a relationship with CI.
 We know that for those who come from marginalized populations showing up to spaces filled with primarily privileged groups can be a challenge, and can feel vulnerable.

-Earthdance makes efforts to support Equity & Access at all its events.
-At our four Seasonal jams we do this through:
+Earthdance makes efforts to support Equity & Access at all its events, and we do this through:

 Housing Options